corda/corda/docs/source/tutorial-cordapp.rst

     Loaded plugins                          : com.example.plugin.ExamplePlugin
     Node for "PartyA" started up and registered in 35.0 sec

-    Welcome to the Corda interactive shell.
-    Useful commands include 'help' to see what is available, and 'bye' to shut down the node.

-    Fri Jul 07 10:33:47 BST 2017>>>

 For every node except the controller, the script also creates a webserver terminal tab/window:

 .. sourcecode:: none